psksvp/SimLang/readme.md

 The returned value of a function is stored in a variable which has the same identifier as the name of the function.
 The variable is automatically added to the function scope by default.
 The type of the variable is the same as the type that function produces.

 The example below shows function main produces a 404 numeric value NumericValue(404).
-The variable *main* is automatically added to the function scope.
+The variable *main* which is the name of the function is automatically added to the function scope.

 ~~~
 function main():numeric